Advanced usage (large projects)

 Introduction

-The purpose of this page is to provide information for large projects, or projects with specific technical requirements.
+The purpose of this page is to provide information for large projects, or projects with specific technical requirements, typically with automated deployment.

 Including external files in pages